Welcome to the Premier Website for Professional Business Analysis

 • The firm intends to keep the asset for the long-term, more than a year at least.

-• The asset will not easily turn into cash in the near-term (i.e., it is not a Current asset).
+• The asset will not easily turn into cash in the near-term (In other words, it is not a Current Asset).

-When a capital asset sells for more than its purchase price, the seller realizes a capital gain.
-For an introduction to the tax implications, see Capital Gain."
+When a capital asset sells for more than its purchase price, the seller realizes a Capital Gain.

 What is a Capital Project?